 Candidates for selection into the Athletic Training Department will be required to acknowledge that they understand and meet these technical standards or that they believe that, with certain accommodations, they can meet the standards.

-If a student states he/she can meet the technical standards with accommodation, then the College will determine whether it agrees with the student.
-This includes a review of whether the accommodations requested are reasonable, taking into account whether accommodation would jeopardize clinician/patient safety, or the educational process of the student or the institution, including all coursework, clinical experiences and internships deemed essential to graduation.
+If a student states he/she can meet the technical standards with accommodation, then the University will determine whether it agrees with the student.
+This includes a review of whether the accommodations requested are reasonable, taking into account whether an accommodation would jeopardize clinician/patient safety, or the educational process of the student or the institution, including all coursework, clinical experiences and internships deemed essential to graduation.